-- Social knowledge base, community baselines, socio-economic data and local context considerations; - Social risks resulting from a potential tailings facility failure being considered through the formal, multidisciplinary risk assessment process using Rio Tinto's risk evaluation framework to quantify the potential consequences to people, health and safety, human rights, license to operate, the environment, business integrity, and legal and regulatory compliance; - Human exposure and vulnerability assessments conducted for each tailings facility to identify inherent and induced vulnerabilities from a failure scenario identified in the dam break study; - Social impact assessments being updated to reflect current social contexts, baselines, stakeholders, impacts, dependencies, mitigations and opportunities; and - In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a targeted human rights risk self-assessment tool is used to consider and manage salient human rights risks resulting from tailings facility failure.
+- Social knowledge base, community baselines, socio-economic data and local context considerations; - Social risks resulting from a potential tailings facility failure being considered through the formal, multidisciplinary risk assessment process using Rio Tinto's risk evaluation framework to quantify the potential consequences to people, health and safety, human rights, license to operate, the environment, business integrity, and legal and regulatory compliance; - Human exposure and vulnerability assessments conducted for each tailings facility to identify induced and inherent vulnerabilities from a failure scenario identified as part of the dam break study, and how this information is used to support emergency response preparedness; - Social impact assessments being updated to reflect current social contexts, baselines, stakeholders, and dependencies in response to a tailings facility failure event; and - In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a targeted human rights risk self-assessment tool is used to consider and manage salient human rights risks resulting from a tailings facility failure.
 The tool provides a framework for identifying, assessing, mitigating, managing and monitoring human rights risks in alignment with Rio Tinto's Risk Management Standard and Communities and Social Performance Standard.